beckmiller/somoni-prediction/README.md

 # Prediction Tajikistan local currency
 ## :open_file_folder: Dataset

 The dataset used is the [National Bank of Tajikistan](https://nbt.tj/ru/kurs/kurs.php) rate of USD/TJS dataset.
 This dataset contains rate of currencies data from 2001 to 2022 sampled everyday.
-I decided to resample the dataset with monthly frequency for both easier data handling and proximity to a real use case scenario (no one would build a model to predict polution 10 minutes ahead, 1 day ahead looks more realistic).
-In this case the series is already stationary with some small seasonalities which change every year #MORE ONTHIS
+I decided to resample the dataset with monthly frequency for both easier data handling and proximity to a real use case scenario (because NBT raises rate monthly, quaterly, semi-annually).
+In this case the series is not stationary with some small seasonalities(cyclic) which change every year(quaterly).

-In order to obtain a exact copy of the dataset used in this tutorial please run the [script](https://github.com/jiwidi/time-series-forecasting-wiki/blob/master/datasets/download_datasets.py) under `datasets/download_datasets.py` which will automatically download the dataset and preprocess it for you.
 This is the time series analysis of Tajikistan local currency somoni (TJS).
 Here I used several famous predictions models such as Holt-Winters, ARIMA, SARIMAX and etc. Also tried to compare each other.
+# :triangular_ruler: Models tested

+* Autoregressive integraded moving average ([ARIMA](https://www.statsmodels.org/devel/generated/statsmodels.tsa.arima.model.ARIMA.html))
+* Seasonal autoregressive integrated moving average (SARIMA)